 The small village of Sedgeford is roughly 4 miles south of the Norfolk coast and 3 miles east of The Wash.
 The village is steeped in history, with many objects being unearthed to suggest that the area has been inhabited since very early times.
 Sedgeford church, St Mary, is hidden in a valley and has some fine stained glass.
 Sedgeford has a post office and general store as well as a first school and playgroup.
 In 2000 a new village hall was opened which plays host to a variety of clubs and organisations.

 The Coach House (SE)

-A beautifully restored, 400 year old traditional Norfolk cottage in the village of Sedgeford, just three miles from the lovely North Norfolk coast.
+Woodpecker Cottage is a beautifully restored, 400 year old traditional Norfolk cottage in the village of Sedgeford, just three miles from the coast.
 The cottage is furnished to a very high standard with every modern and stylish convenience, making this a wonderful home from home.

 This warm, immaculately presented three-bedroom cottage is furnished to a very high standard with luxurious touches.
 With miles of pretty walks straight from your doorstep, a great village pub nearby and the coast just three miles away, Sedgeford makes a great base for exploring north and west Norfolk.

 Off Piste Cottage

 Off Piste Cottage is a traditional Norfolk cottage tucked away on a quite lane in the village of Sedgeford, just three miles from the coast.
 The cottage is beautifully furnished with everything you require for your holiday, making this a wonderful home from home.

 Quietly located on the outskirts of the pretty Norfolk village of Sedgeford, this idyllic and stylish rural retreat set over three floors has beautiful countryside views, making it an ideal choice if you are looking for a great place to get together, within a short ten-minute drive to the beach and in walking distance of the village pub.